coot/monadicjs/README.md

 will look like this in JavaScript:
 ```
+  const fs = require("fs")
   do_(function*() {
     const fileContent = yield fs.readFile.bind(null, "README.md")
     console.log(fileContent)
   })
 ```

-This is the aim.
-The work is in progress!
-But an initial working version is there.
 Checkout tests how to experiment with it.